2026 United States gubernatorial elections: Guam

 Governor Lou Leon Guerrero was re-elected in 2022 with 55.5% of the vote.
 She will be term limited in 2026 and cannot seek re-election for a third consecutive term.
 Lieutenant Governor Josh Tenorio, a Democrat elected alongside Leon Guerrero, announced in 2023 that he would pursue the governorship in 2026.

 Northern Mariana Islands

 Governor David M. Apatang, an independent, took office in 2025 upon the death of Arnold Palacios.
 Palacios was elected in 2022 with 54.1% of the vote.
-Apatang is eligible to run for a full term, but has not yet stated whether he will do so.
-Independent Blas T. Attao has announced a campaign.
+Apatang is eligible to run for a full term, but announced on March 29, 2026, that he would not do so and instead endorsed Attao.
+Independent Blas T. Attao and former Republican governor Ralph Torres have announced campaigns.

 U.S. Virgin Islands

 Governor Albert Bryan was re-elected in 2022 with 56.1% of the vote.
 He will be term limited in 2026 and cannot seek re-election for a third consecutive term.

+Current delegate to the United States House of Representatives Stacey Plaskett defeated Lieutenant Governor Tregenza Roach and former senator Donna Frett-Gregory in the primary.

+Plaskett will face Former Saint Croix police chief and senator Oakland Benta, former Democratic senator Adlah Donastorg Jr., former public works commissioner Gustav James, and hedge fund executive Warren Mosler, who are running as independents in the general election.